fgavilondo/learn-rust-webapp/README.md

 * web::Form - Extract form input data from x-www-form-urlencoded requests.
 * web::Json - Allows deserialization of a JSON request body into a struct.
 To extract typed information from a request’s body, the type T must implement the Deserialize trait from serde.
 * web::Query - Provides extraction functionality for the request’s query parameters.
 Underneath it uses serde_urlencoded crate.
-* actix_web::HttpRequest - HttpRequest itself is an extractor which returns self, in case you need access to the request.

 Other extractors (not used in this app): String, bytes::Bytes, Payload